 Some commodities, such as crude oil, have suffered greatly in recent years amid the push for “green” alternatives to fossil fuels.
 Dramatic growth in electric vehicles and solar energy installations is likely to continue, regardless of the upcoming election outcome.

-The upshot is that all viable alternatives to fossil fuels require massive amounts of metals – from copper to nickel to silver to rare earths.
+The upshot is that all viable alternatives to fossil fuels require massive amounts of metals – from copper to nickel to silver to rare earth.

 “Silver is found in virtually every electronic device.
-If it has an on/off button, it’s likely that silver is inside,” according to the Silver Institute.
+If it has an on/off button, likely, silver is inside,” according to the Silver Institute.
 “Silver’s excellent electrical conductivity makes it a natural choice for everything from printed circuit boards to switches and TV screens.”

 As cars become more technologically advanced and more likely to be powered by batteries, they will require larger quantities of strategic metals including silver.
 The motor vehicle industry already consumes over 36 million ounces of silver per year – and that number will surely grow as global demand picks back up.